Ionization: Ionization energy of atoms

 The trend in the ionization energy of atoms is often used to demonstrate the periodic behavior of atoms with respect to the atomic number, as summarized by ordering atoms in Mendeleev's table.
 This is a valuable tool for establishing and understanding the ordering of electrons in atomic orbitals without going into the details of wave functions or the ionization process.
-An example is presented in the figure at right.
+An example is presented in the figure to the right.
 The periodic abrupt decrease in ionization potential after rare gas atoms, for instance, indicates the emergence of a new shell in alkali metals.
 In addition, the local maximums in the ionization energy plot, moving from left to right in a row, are indicative of s, p, d, and f sub-shells.

 Semi-classical description of ionization

 Classical physics and the Bohr model of the atom can qualitatively explain photoionization and collision-mediated ionization.
 In these cases, during the ionization process, the energy of the electron exceeds the energy difference of the potential barrier it is trying to pass.
-The semi-classical description, however, cannot describe tunnel ionization since the process involves the passage of electron through a classically forbidden potential barrier.
+The classical description, however, cannot describe tunnel ionization since the process involves the passage of electron through a classically forbidden potential barrier.

 Quantum mechanical description of ionization

-The interaction of atoms and molecules with sufficiently strong laser pulses leads to the ionization to singly or multiply charged ions.
-The ionization rate, i.e. the ionization probability in unit time, can only be calculated using quantum mechanics.
+The interaction of atoms and molecules with sufficiently strong laser pulses or with other charged particles leads to the ionization to singly or multiply charged ions.
+The ionization rate, i.e. the ionization probability in unit time, can be calculated using quantum mechanics.
+(There are classical methods available also, like the Classical Trajectory Monte Carlo Method (CTMC), but it is not overall accepted and often criticized by the community.)
+There are two quantum mechanical methods exist, perturbative and non-perturbative methods like time-dependent coupled-channel or time independent close coupling methods where the wave function is expanded in a finite basis set.
+There are numerous options available e.g. B-splines, generalized Sturmians or Coulomb wave packets.
+Another non-perturbative method is to solve the corresponding Schrödinger equation fully numerically on a lattice.

 In general, the analytic solutions are not available, and the approximations required for manageable numerical calculations do not provide accurate enough results.
 However, when the laser intensity is sufficiently high, the detailed structure of the atom or molecule can be ignored and analytic solution for the ionization rate is possible.